Kong/kongponents/docs/components/multiselect.md

 # Multiselect

-KMultiselect - A select component that allows for choosing multiple items and creating new options
+KMultiselect - A select component that allows for choosing multiple items and creating new options.

 - Selected items labels will be displayed as dismissible badges.
 - When the dropdown is open, the input field for filtering items will be displayed.